The Ministry of Health and Standards New Zealand worked together with the sector to review standards related to health and disability services.

 - There were at least two Māori representatives on each Stage 3: Working group.

-- Māori providers, Māori working in mainstream providers (DHBs and NGOs), Māori consumers including tāngata whaikaha, tāngata whaiora, and Māori auditors will be represented in decision-making groups.
+- Māori providers, Māori working in mainstream providers (DHBs and NGOs), Māori consumers including tāngata whaikaha, tāngata whaiora, and Māori auditors were represented on the P8134 Committee.

 Health regulators responsible for developing and/or reviewing standards are trending towards a modular approach to certification frameworks.
 The Ministry considers a modular approach as being the development of overarching criteria that apply to all service types – for example, Consumer Rights, then modules (of criteria) for specialty groups – for example, Fertility services.